 All keiki programs are rooted in learning Hawaiian values, stories, and basic language.
 From this place of strength, our keiki begin to explore the multicultural community of Hāmākua through food and history.
 Activities include homework help, growing and preparing food, arts and crafts (lei-making, ceramics, painting), music, STEM exploration, and field trips.

 COVID Update: HYC is currently providing full-day programming for keiki in a safe and caring environment.
 Youth receive support with distance learning as well as enrichment in activities such as music, art, and gardening.
 HYC is currently at full capacity in line with federal and state requirements for safe re-opening.
-Please CONTACT US by email or call (808) 775-0976 if you are interested in enrolling your keiki during the 2020-2021 school year.
+Please CONTACT US by email or call (808) 775-0976 if you are interested in adding your keiki to our 2020-2021 wait list.

 Our ʻŌpio Programs are open to youth ages 13 and over who attend Honoka'a High and Intermediate School or Laupahoehoe Public Charter School.
 The Hāmākua Youth Center is currently undergoing a large capital improvement project that will include a teen center in the renovation of the historic Okada Hospital.
 This separate space just for teens will enable the expansion of the HYC ʻŌpio Programs.

 Our plan is to provide teens with advanced learning in Hawaiian culture and the multicultural community of Hāmākua.
 Alongside these opportunities, our ʻōpio programs will create space for teens to explore their identities, passions, and dreams for the future as they prepare to transition into adulthood.